epicagency/ddnsupdate/README.md

     --host, -h <s>:   Hostname to update
-      --remote, -r:   Use remote IP (default: local ip) --wild, -w:   Add a wildcard on the same IP (i.e. *.host IN A ip)
+      --remote, -r:   Use remote IP (default: local ip) --wild, -w:   Add a wildcard on the same IP (i.e. *.host IN A ip) --soa, -s:   Specify soa/server to update instead of trying to autodetect

 **Generate options:**